 Class Notation Description Application Rule Requirement, Design (1) Rule Requirement, Survey BARGE Barges are unmanned or manned vessels, normally without self-propulsion, sailing in pushed or towed units and their cargo holds are suitable for the carriage of dry or liquid cargo.
 Barges built for the carriage of special cargo (e.g. liquid or ore cargo) are to be assigned the respective class notations (e.g. Oil Barge, Deck CargoBarge, etc.).
-Barges Part A Chapter 1 Section 33 Classification and Surveys Section 3 and Section 3 K.4 HOPPER BARGE Barges specially designed for carrying spoils or dredged material Hopper Barges Part A Chapter 1 Section 33 Classification and Surveys Section 3 HOPPER DREDGER Ships specially equipped for dredging activities and carrying spoils or dredged material Hoppers Dredgers Part A Chapter 1 Section 34 Classification and Surveys Section 3 PUSHER/BARGE Ships specially intended for pushing and carriage Pusher/ Barges Part C Chapter 17 Pusher, Pusher/Barge Units Classification and Surveys Section 3 PUSHER Ships specially intended for pushing Pushers Part C Chapter 17 Pusher, Pusher/Barge Units Classification and Surveys Section 3 FLOATING CRANE This notation is assigned to a crane with an undercarriage and used for water work and for work on waterfronts Floating Cranes Classification and Surveys Section 3 and Section 3 K.4 PONTOON CRANE This notation is assigned to a crane that is permanently fitted on a pontoon and crane of which is certified Pontoon Cranes Part A Chapter 1 Section 33, H Classification and Surveys Section 3 ICE-BREAKER For ships having an operational profile that includes escort or ice management functions and having powering and dimensions that allow it to undertake aggressive operations in ice-covered waters Ice-Breakers Classification and Surveys Section 3 PILOT BOAT Pilot Boats PONTOON This notation is assigned to non propelled units intended to carry cargo and/or equipment on deck only.
-Pontoons Part A Chapter 1 Section 33 Classification and Surveys Section 3 and Section 3 K.4 RESCUE VESSEL This notation is assigned to vessels used in rescuing.
-Rescue Vessels Classification and Surveys Section 3
+Barges Part A Chapter 1 Section 33 Classification and Surveys Section 3 and Section 3 K.4 SPLIT HOPPER BARGE Barges which can split over its longitudinal axis and specially designed for carrying spoils or dredged material Split Hopper Barges Part A Chapter 1 Section 33 Classification and Surveys Section 3 PUSHER/BARGE Ships specially intended for pushing and carriage Pusher/ Barges Part C Chapter 17 Pusher, Pusher/Barge Units Classification and Surveys Section 3 PUSHER Ships specially intended for pushing Pushers Part C Chapter 17 Pusher, Pusher/Barge Units Classification and Surveys Section 3 FLOATING CRANE This notation is assigned to a crane, which is certified, with an undercarriage and used for water work and for work on waterfronts.
+Floating Cranes Classification and Surveys Section 3 and Section 3 K.4 PONTOON CRANE This notation is assigned to a crane that is permanently fitted on a pontoon and crane of which is certified Pontoon Cranes Part A Chapter 1 Section 33, H Classification and Surveys Section 3 ICE-BREAKER For ships having an operational profile that includes escort or ice management functions and having powering and dimensions that allow it to undertake aggressive operations in ice-covered waters Ice-Breakers Classification and Surveys Section 3 PILOT BOAT This notation is assigned to ships engaged in pilotage services.
+Pilot Boats Part C Chapter 34 Tentative Rules for the Classification of Special Crafts - Patrol Boat Classification and Surveys Section 3 PONTOON This notation is assigned to non propelled units intended to carry cargo and/or equipment on deck only.
+For pontoons with a permanently fitted crane, PONTOON CRANE notation is to be assigned.
+Pontoons Part A Chapter 1 Section 33 Classification and Surveys Section 3 and Section 3 K.4